gberrante/map_3d/README.md

 - Meters  [m] for linear variables
 - [Greenwich Sidereal Time](https://www.cfa.harvard.edu/~jzhao/times.html)  [GST] for date and time

-We support 4 reference ellipsoids at the moment, and [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) is the default one, obtained with `Reference::default()`.
+We support several reference ellipsoids, [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) is defined as the default one the default one, obtained with `Ellipsoid::default()`.

 List of coordinates systems implemented in the functions: